Cornett: Cornett family

 Cornetts were built in two styles, curved and straight.

+Most cornetts are shaped with gradual curve, greater than 90°, a single curve like a comma, or an S-curve.
+The instrument has a conical bore, and the outside shaped to have an octagonal cross-section.
+Curved cornets were traditionally black, the wood covered in thin black leather.

-The cornett was, like almost all Renaissance and Baroque instruments, made in a complete family; the different sizes being the high cornettino, the cornett (or curved cornett), the tenor cornett (or lizard) and the rare bass cornett.
-The serpent largely supplanted the bass cornett in the 17th century.
-Other versions include the mute cornett, which is a straight narrow-bore instrument with integrated mouthpiece, quiet enough to be used in a consort of viols or even recorders.
+The cornett was, like many Renaissance and Baroque instruments, made in a family of sizes.
+Four extant sizes are the soprano (cornettino), the treble or curved cornett, the alto, the tenor or lizard and the rare bass cornett, which was supplanted by the serpent in the 17th century.

-Curved cornetts

-Cornetts shaped with gradual curve, greater than 90°, a single curve like a comma, or an S-curve.
-The instrument had a conical bore, and the outside was octagonal.

-Curved cornets were traditionally black, the wood covered in black leather.

-Soprano